 |Powersystems Fact:||Powersystems your high voltage specialist partners – Since 2009 Powersystems team have connected over 200 MW of wind generation for Community Windpower at six wind farms.|

 Sanqhuar Wind Farm Project

-Powersystems high voltage (HV) power engineering were responsible for the design, installation, testing and commissioning of the electrical infrastructure to connect Sanquhar Wind Farm to Scottish Power’s 33kV transmission network.
+Powersystems high voltage (HV) power engineering team were responsible for the design, installation, testing and commissioning of the electrical infrastructure to connect Sanquhar Wind Farm to Scottish Power’s 33kV transmission network.

 The wind farm consists of 9 Vestas 3.6 MW turbines which generate a total of 32.4 MW of clean, green and locally sourced energy The wind farm is located on Black Hill approximately 7 km southwest of Sanquhar in Dumfries and Galloway, Scotland.
 Powersystems have been highly immersed in connecting wind energy in this area of Dumfries and Galloway, having completed the electrical infrastructure for nearby wind farms, such as Blackcraig, Whiteside, Windy Standard II, and are currently engaged in constructing HV infrastructure for Windy Rig Wind Farm.

-Sanquhar wind farm was financed in an economically strategic manner by selling the electricity directly to a large consumer, rather than selling it to retailers in the open market.
-The electricity is sold to directly to Nestle, the world’s largest food and drink company, and the wind farm produces enough to power half of Nestle’s UK and Ireland factories, offices and warehouses, the equivalent electricity to power 30,000 homes.
+Sanquhar Wind Farm was financed in an economically strategic manner by selling the electricity directly to a large consumer, rather than selling it to retailers in the open market.
+The electricity is sold directly to Nestle, the world’s largest food and drink company, and the wind farm produces enough to power half of Nestle’s UK and Ireland factories, offices and warehouses, the equivalent electricity to power 30,000 homes.
 This is means that all of Nestle’s UK and Ireland operations are supplied from 100% renewable sources, and the wind farm gives them extra capacity to on sell back to the grid.

 Project facts and figures